 Way off behind her, Scorpius was watching Pucey score another goal when something zoomed by out of the corner of his eye.
-Instinctively, he knew it was the Snitch, but when his line of sight followed it, he wanted to kill himself.
-It was hiding behind Rosie's head!!!
+Instinctively, he knew it was the Snitch, but when his line of sight followed it, he wanted to smack himself.
+It was hiding behind Rose's head!

 "You mean I've got a game to win," he corrected.

 "This is our last school Quidditch game, Scorpius.
 This is almost the end of our seventh year here at Hogwarts.
 I'll go down in history as making one of the best catches in one of the best games this school has ever seen."